daryll-ko/cs132-main/README.md

 ---

 6. Import the generated `processed.csv` file into the fodder spreadsheet.
 Make sure to **append to the current sheet**, and **turn off the setting that recognizes values, dates, or equations**.

+---

+7. Select rows in the fodder spreadsheet we want, copy-paste them into the final spreadsheet, then add fill in the remaining required columns:
+   - Account Type
+   - Content Type
+   - Reasoning